jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Change your thoughts and you change your world.
+The only true wisdom is in knowing you know nothing.
-- Norman Vincent Peale
+- Isocrates

-Updated on: [5/16/2022]
+Updated on: [5/17/2022]
 <!-- #quoteEnd -->
 </pre>